codahale/lockstitch/design.md

 * `Mix`, which makes all future output cryptographically dependent on a given labeled input.
 * `Init`, which initializes a protocol with a domain separation string.
-* `Ratchet`, which ratchets the protocol state and optionally keys an AEGIS-128L instance.
+* `Ratchet`, which ratchets the protocol transcript and optionally keys an AEGIS-128L instance.
 * `Derive`, which produces a bitstring of arbitrary length that is cryptographically dependent on all previous inputs.
 * `Encrypt`/`Decrypt`, which encrypt and decrypt a message, making the protocol cryptographically